Extension of a residence permit

 The condition for extending a residence permit is, first and foremost, that you still meet the conditions for your original residence permit.

-You can submit your application for an extension no sooner than two months before your residence permit expires.
+You can submit your application for an extension no sooner than 3 months before your residence permit expires.
 However, if you are a student at a higher educational programme which has been approved by a state authority, you can submit your application for a extension four months before your residence permit expires.
 It is crucial that you submit your application for an extension before your current residence permit expires.

 If you submit your application after the date your residence permit expires, you should expect your application to be rejected because you are residing illegally in Denmark.
 If your application is rejected, the Danish Agency for Labour Retention and International Recruitment will not process your application, and you will have to leave Denmark and apply for a new residence permit in your country of origin.
 Such an application will be regarded and processed as an entirely new application for a residence permit, i.e. it will be processed in accordance with the rules that apply to first-time applicants.
 In other words, you will lose the right to an extension of your previous residence permit.